widgetbot-io/documentation/docs/embed/crate/tutorial.md

 * `https://cl5.widgetbot.io`
 * `https://beta.widgetbot.io`

+!!! tip "Important"
-You must use the correct one for the bot you added to your server.
-Also, make sure there is no slash at the end.
+    **You must use the correct shard for the bot you added to your server.** Also, make sure there is no slash at the end of the `shard`.

 Once you set the Server ID, Channel ID, and Shard, the widget should now show your server when you open it.

+!!! success "Complete!"
+    You have successfully set up WidgetBot.
+However you can further customize WidgetBot to your needs.
+Read below for more info.

 ## Further customization